FreeTacMan: Robot-free Visuo-Tactile Data Collection System for Contact-rich Manipulation: INTRODUCTION

-In this work, we introduce \textbf{\methodname}, a robot-free and human-centric visuo-tactile data collection system to acquire robot manipulation data accurately and efficiently.
-As the basis of the visuo-tactile sensing, we develop novel internal optics and gel interface of the sensor to increase spatial resolution and FoV.
-To support efficient adaptation across end-effectors, the sensing module is decoupled from its mounting bracket via an electrical and mechanical connector.
-For the visuo-tactile data collection system that attaches the sensor, an in-situ\footnote{ ``In-situ'' indicates that~\methodname is designed to preserve the natural interaction between the human fingertip and the environment.
-It emphasizes maintaining the finger's original grasping posture while simultaneously capturing tactile feedback.
-This is akin to the concept in materials science~\cite{tao2011situ} and biology~\cite{zheng2024high}, where systems are studied in their native conditions—without altering their environment or state—to gain a deeper understanding of their behavior under actual working conditions. } hardware structure is designed to guarantee precise, real-time tactile feedback during demonstration via two mechanisms - a gripper-finger interface coupled to human fingertips, and a linear transmission mechanism enabling precise gripper control and unattenuated tactile feedback.
-To validate the quality of data collected by \methodname, we train and deploy imitation learning policies on challenging contact-rich manipulation tasks.
-Furthermore, the effectiveness of a temporal-aware tactile pretraining strategy is validated as well.
-In summary, our main \textbf{contributions} are: \textbf{(i)} A portable, high-resolution, low-cost visuo-tactile hardware \textit{sensor} designed for rapid adaptation across multiple robotic end-effectors. \textbf{(ii)} An in-situ, robot-free, real-time tactile data-collection \textit{system} that leverages a handheld end effector and the proposed sensor to excel at diverse contact-rich tasks efficiently. \textbf{(iii)} Experimental validation shows that imitation policies trained with our visuo-tactile data achieve an average 50\% higher success rate than vision-only approaches in a wide spectrum of contact-rich manipulation tasks.
+In this work, we introduce \textbf{\methodname}, a robot-free and human-centric visuo-tactile data collection system to acquire manipulation data accurately and efficiently.
+With a modular sensor and in-situ\footnote{``In-situ'' indicates that~\methodname preserves natural fingertip–environment interaction.
+It emphasizes maintaining the original grasp posture while capturing tactile feedback.
+This is akin to the concept in materials science~\cite{tao2011situ} and biology~\cite{zheng2024high}, where systems are studied in their native conditions—without altering their environment or state—to gain a deeper understanding of their behavior under actual working conditions.} hardware, it ensures precise, real-time tactile feedback via two mechanisms - a gripper-finger interface coupled to human fingertips, and a linear transmission mechanism enabling precise gripper control and unattenuated tactile feedback.
+This foundation enables a comprehensive visuo-tactile manipulation dataset with high precision, diverse task scenarios, and rich contact dynamics, recorded with synchronized high-resolution visual, visuo-tactile, and pose data.
+This extensive collection provides a robust foundation for training and evaluating generalizable visuo-tactile policies.
+To validate the effectiveness of the data collected by \methodname, we train and deploy imitation learning policies that leverage a temporal-aware tactile pretraining strategy on challenging manipulation tasks.
+In summary, our main \textbf{contributions} are:

+\textbf{(i)} An in-situ, robot-free, real-time tactile data-collection \textit{system} that leverages a handheld gripper with modular visuo-tactile sensors to excel at diverse contact-rich tasks efficiently.

+\textbf{(ii)} A large-scale, high-precision (sub-millimeter) visuo-tactile manipulation \textit{dataset} with over 3000k visuo-tactile image pairs, more than 10k trajectories across 50 tasks.